Kegbot/kegbot-docker/README.md

 $ docker-compose down
 ```

-Data is saved in `~/tmp/kegbot` folder on the local disk so that restarts don't wipe it.
+Data is saved in `~/tmp/kegbot` folder on the local disk to prevent data loss during restarts.
 You can create a symbolic link should you choose to save the data somewhere else.